What is the full name of the ‘Bear Rule’?

 What are the penalties for violating the Bear Rule?

-Violation of the Bear Rule is a misdemeanor, which can result in fines up to $500 and/or 60 days in jail for a first offense.
-Prior offenses can result in higher penalties, with imprisonment up to 1 year, a fine of up to $1000, and suspension of recreational hunting and fishing licensing privileges.
+Violation of the Bear Rule is a criminal misdemeanor, which can result in fines up to $1,000, and/or up to 1 year in jail, and/or the loss of recreational licenses for 3 years for a first offense.
+Multiple offenses can result in higher penalties, longer imprisonment, and/or permanent suspension of recreational licenses.

 Are you allowed to scare a bear off your property?